Kerala Dalit priests: ‘Any Hindu can be a Brahmin’

 Priest, Maha Vishnu Temple, Kaduthuruthy, Kottayam

-In the years he spent working in private temples, Jeevan G, 26, says he never once got an invitation from a Brahmin family to conduct a puja in their home.
+In the four years he spent working in private temples, Jeevan G, 26, says he never once got an invitation from a Brahmin family to conduct a puja in their home.
 “Upper caste Nairs and members of the Ezhava community would invite us home for private pujas but never the Brahmin families,” says the youngest son of Gopalan, a farm worker and Thankamani, a homemaker.
-The family hails from Vaikom in Kottayam district.

-Jeevan says he followed in the footsteps of his older brother, Sandeep, who still works as a priest in private temples across the state.
+Terming TDB’s decision as a revolutionary step, Jeevan says that the fact Dalit men like him have been able to benefit from it, is solely due to the Sree Narayana Dharma Paripalana Yogam (SNDP), the social organisation that represents the numerically strong backward Ezhava community.
+The SNDP, he says, allowed Dalit men to learn about rituals in temples controlled by the Yogam.
+“Several Pulaya youth, including me, have got training in Ezhava temples.
+Without the gesture of that community, we would not have become priests,” he says.

+Although Jeevan’s older brother Sandeep is also a temple priest, it was he who first moved into the profession.
+“My brother was a medical representative but later embraced this profession.
+In the last year-and-a-half, he has been working as a temporary priest in a private temple,” Jeevan says.

+A bachelor, Jeevan’s spiritual grounding started early.
 “I began by assisting in temple matters during my school days.
-After Class 10, I joined as an assistant to senior priests at prominent temples.
-I always liked serving God,” says Jeevan.
-The youth, from the Pulaya community, says his early years were marked by economic hardship, and to supplement his income, he “used to work as a daily labourer.”
+After Class 10, I joined as an assistant to senior priests at prominent temples,” says Jeevan, adding that his early years were marked by economic hardship, and to supplement his income, he worked as a daily labourer.

 “The job at TDB is of great relief.
-After a one-year probation, a junior priest is entitled to a monthly salary of Rs 18,000,” says Jeevan, who unlike the other four Dalit priests, has worked with the Travancore board.
-“I worked with a TDB temple for nine months on contractual basis,” he says.
+After a one-year probation, a junior priest is entitled to a monthly salary of Rs 18,000,” says Jeevan, who unlike the other four Dalit priests, had earlier worked with the Travancore board.
+“I worked at a TDB temple on contractual basis for nine months,” he says.

-Since his appointment, says Jeevan, his daily routine involves opening the Maha Vishnu Temple at 6 am and remaining there till 9.30 am.
-Since his home in Vaikkom is just 15 kms from the temple, he returns home for lunch hours.
-Jeevan says he is then expected back at the temple at 5 pm, when he then spends a couple of hours there.
+Jeevan daily routine nowadays involves opening the Maha Vishnu Temple at 6 am and remaining there till 9.30 am.
+Since his home in Vaikkom is just 15 km from the temple, he returns home for lunch hours.
+Jeevan says he is then expected back at the temple at 5 pm.
 “This is a small temple, where a priest need not stay throughout the day.
-People are very cordial and many of the faithful have personally come to meet me out of curiosity after hearing about a Dalit man being appointed to the temple here,” says Jeevan.
+People are very cordial and many have personally come to meet me after hearing about a Dalit man being appointed to the temple,” says Jeevan.

 P S Sumesh, 35